 After you have all the necessary equipment and supplies, the next big step is to set the aquarium up.
 There is certainly more than just one way to set up an aquarium.
 The following are the basics:

-Step 1: Place the fish tank at a safe and ideal location.
+1: Place the fish tank in a safe and ideal location.

-Step 2: Fill the tank with the washed gravel or other substrate of your choice.
+2: Fill the tank with the washed gravel or other substrates of your choice.

-Step 4: Install the heater and thermometer.
-They should be on the opposite sides in the tank.
+4: Install the heater and thermometer.
+They should be on the opposite sides of the tank.

-Step 10: Turn everything on and make sure everything is working properly.
+10: Turn everything on and make sure everything is working correctly.

 Setting up a fish tank is the easy part.
 It requires your patience afterward.
-Please do not add any fish until the fish tank is properly cycled.
-Once the tank is cycled, and fish are added, there will still be more work to do.
+Please do not add any fish until you have properly cycled the fish tank.
+Once the tank is cycled, with fish in the tank, there will still be more work to do.
 Daily feeding is necessary, but never overfeed.
-Weekly maintenance with partial water change and substrate vacuuming is also necessary in order to keep the whole aquarium system healthy.
+Weekly maintenance with a partial water change and substrate vacuuming are also essential to keep the whole aquarium system healthy.